List of The Legend of Vox Machina characters: Vox Machina

-The animated series The Legend of Vox Machina mainly follows the titular Vox Machina, a party of adventurers known primarily for their exploits across the continent of Tal'Dorei.
-The characters are adapted from campaign one of the web series Critical Role.
+The characters have been adapted from campaign one of the web series Critical Role.

 Vex'ahlia Vessar

 Vex'ahlia "Vex" Vessar (voiced by Laura Bailey), is a half-elf ranger and the twin sister of Vax'ildan.
-She studied dragons in the hope of eventually finding the one that killed her and Vax's mother.
-Vex feels a pain in her head whenever a dragon is close by.
+She studied dragons in the hope of eventually finding the one that killed her and Vax's mother when they were children.
+Vex feels a shooting pain in her head whenever a dragon is close by.
 She is accompanied by Trinket (voiced by Matthew Mercer; Cheech Marin in Vex's Fey Realm hallucination), an armored bear companion she found as a cub and raised.
-Vex was treated poorly by her elven father Syldor due to her mixed heritage; Vax pushes her to run away with him following years of mistreatment by Syldor and the twins grow closer after running away.
-Upon returning to Syngorn as an adult, Syldor continues to dismiss both the twin's accomplishments and their quest for Fenthras, a Vestige of Divergence; Vex "defers to his anger and even chides Vax when he attempts to rebuke him".
-In an attempt to stand up for Vex, Percy informs Syldor that she is in fact Lady Vex'ahlia, Baroness of the Third House of Whitestone and Grand Mistress of the Gray Hunt which Syldor also dismisses.
-This prompts Vex to stand up for her friends and herself – "when Syldor smugly rebukes her, she continues.
+Vex and her brother were treated poorly by her elven father Syldor due to her mixed heritage and Vax pushes her to run away with him following years of mistreatment by Syldor.
+This act brings the twins closer than ever before, having only the other the rely upon.
+Once returning to Syngorn as an adult, Syldor continues to dismiss both the twin's accomplishments and their quest for Fenthras, a Vestige of Divergence and Vex "defers to his anger" and even chides Vax when he attempts to rebuke him".
+In an attempt to stand up for Vex, Percy informs Syldor that Vex is in fact titled as Lady Vex'ahlia, Baroness of the Third House of Whitestone and Grand Mistress of the Gray Hunt, which Syldor also dismisses, even though Percy does legitimize this title later.
+This prompts Vex to stand up for her friends and herself – when Syldor smugly rebukes her, she continues.
 'We won't fail, which is more than I can say about you as a father.'"
 After recovering and claiming Fenthras, Vex decides she's not ready to face her father again.
+In season 3, Vex and Percy admit their feelings for one another, and after a few trysts together, decide to not pursue a romantic relationship at Vex's insistence, but stay as "teammates with benefits".
+This, obviously, does not work out.